You may not know the breed name, but chances are really good that you have seen the Weimaraner many times before.

 Deuce and Lily have been raised together since they were a few months old.
 They get along really well and even share a rubber toy when they play fetch and get their exercise!

 Compared to other dogs, this breed is low maintenance.
 No grooming is required and although they shed, it’s not overwhelming.
 You’ll need to keep their nails trimmed and have regular vet appointments to keep an eye out for the health issues we mentioned.
 Nutritionally, they do best with a diet high in protein.

-11. The breed has had two brushes with fame that increased their popularity over time.
+11. The Weimaraner has had two brushes with fame that increased their popularity over time.

 Their first time in the spotlight in America came in the 1950s when both President Dwight Eisenhower and Grace Kelly owned one.
 Eisenhower’s dog Heidi had full run of the White House and Grace Kelly’s was a gift from her brother when she married Prince Rainier.
 Kelly was photographed playing with the dog in Monaco.

 Their second taste of fame came when Wegman’s photographs featuring his beloved Weimaraners gained a huge following in the 80s and 90s.
-The breed is now #34 in popularity out of 194 breeds on the American Kennel Club registry.
+The Weimaraner is now #34 in popularity out of 194 breeds on the American Kennel Club (AKC) registry.

 The Gray Ghost is a stunning dog, but it’s not meant for everyone.
-Make sure you’ve done your research on this beautiful breed before you decide if you have a fitting home for one.
+Make sure you’ve done your research on the beautiful Weimaraner before you decide if you have a fitting home for one.